mygulamali/As-The-Crow-Flies/README.md

 in the `as_the_crow_flies.py` file.
 In particular, change the following
 variables:

-* `HOST`: the IP address or domain name for the web service.
+* `HOST`: the domain name or IP address for the web service.
 * `PORT`: the port for the web service.
 * `DEBUG_MODE`: whether or not [debug mode][9] is switched on.

-Then, in the `example.html` file, edit the `url` in the `getDistance` Javascript function (line 56) to have the same hostname and port number.
+Then, in the `example.html` file, edit the `url` variable in the `getDistance` JavaScript function (line 56) to have the same domain name and port number.

 #### Local deployment